-If your permanent address, phone number, or email address has changed since you were admitted, you must update https://www.my.ucla.edu and notify Maida Bassili.
+If your permanent address, phone number, or email address has changed since you were admitted, you must update https://www.my.ucla.edu and notify Martha Contreras.
 Email is an official form of communication in UCLA Mathematics and most communications to students from the Graduate Office use this medium.
-Please check your Math email account daily.
+Please make sure to check your Math email account daily.

-The Mathematics Department offers a summer program for all entering graduate students: summer “boot camp” courses are taught August 8 through September 9, followed by one day of preparation and study, Saturday, September 10, leading to the Basic Exam which will be given on Monday, September 12, 2016.
+The Mathematics Department offers a summer program for all entering graduate students: summer “boot camp” courses are taught August 3 through September 11, leading to the Basic Exam which will be given online on Monday, September 14, 2020.

 The boot camp covers the material for the Basic Exam.
 It consists of two main courses, linear algebra and analysis, which are carefully coordinated.
 Topics in Applied Math relevant to the Basic syllabus may also be presented.
-The lectures are Monday-Thursday 10:00-12:00 and 2:00-4:00 in MS 5138, with analysis in the morning and linear algebra in the afternoon.
+The lectures are Monday-Thursday 9:00-11:00am and 2:00-4:00pm with Analysis in the morning and Linear Algebra in the afternoon.
 The teaching assistant will be participating the second hour of lecture Tuesday through Thursday and will hold two office hours a week.

 All students who attend the program must take the Basic Exam.